gilbertohasnofb/auxjad/docs/examples/example-5-shuffling-harmonics.rst

 specific rules, improving the default output of
 |abjad.mutate().rewrite_meter()|.

 Notice that the time signature has been repeated.
-While the ``output_n()`` method takes care of repeated time signatures, dynamics, and clefs, consecutive calls may result in repetitions.
+While the method :meth:`~auxjad.Fader.output_all()` takes care of repeated time signatures, dynamics, and clefs, consecutive calls may result in repetitions.
 But we can simply use :func:`auxjad.remove_repeated_time_signatures()` to take care of that for us.

     >>> auxjad.prettify_rewrite_meter(staff, meter=abjad.Meter((4, 4)))
     >>> auxjad.remove_repeated_time_signatures(staff)